 With colder weather coming soon, compressed air systems that are subject to lower temperatures may deal with slow starting, possible control line freeze problems, and condensate lines freezing.
 To help prevent some of these problems, heat lamps can be installed close to the lines to prevent freezing.
-Also, applying heat tracing to control and condensate lines will help.
+Also, applying heat tape with a thermostat to control lines and condensate lines is a great way to protect your equipment located outside.
 However, keep in mind that anything installed on the lines themselves might have to be removed when the equipment is being serviced.
-Here are a few quick tips:

 - Check insulated areas and make sure the heat is staying inside and the cold is staying outside.